-Why?
-There are so many hidden treasures to find in the country and a tour is the way to help you find them.
+Why you ask are tours such a good option for exploring Japan?
+Because there are so many hidden treasures to find in the country and a tour is the way to help you find them.
 Expert tour guides are the best people to help you find out more about the places you visit because they know them so well and are excited to tell you more about them.

 It’s also a great opportunity to get to know other people.
 Tours are always sociable, full of people who love traveling as much as you do.
 You’ll be amazed by how many people you stay in touch with, still reminiscing about your trip to Japan.

 So this all sounds great, right?
 Before you dive straight in with both feet, remember it’s important to choose the right tour company.
 You want something staffed with people who know their stuff, who are passionate and keen to help you experience more.